TheExplorer95/deep_cfr_poker/README.md

 We use a poker game implementation from the clubs_gym package and ray for multi-threaded sampling during CFR traversals.

-If something doesn't work feel free to contact us!!!
+If something does not work feel free to contact us!!!

 ## Content